 Celandine Saxifrage (Saxifraga cymbalaria) [a flower belonging to a differing family].

-The first two have large flowers, up to 6cm across, but are relatively rare occurring in but few hectads, but with the ssp. chrysocephalus having erect stems and the ssp. ficariiformis having procumbent stems.
+The first two have large flowers, up to 6cm across, but are relatively rare occurring in but few hectads, but with the ssp. chrysocephala having erect stems and the ssp. ficariiformis having procumbent stems.

-- Ficaria verna subsp. fertilis (
+- Ficaria verna ssp. fertilis (

-- Ficaria verna subsp. verna (
+- Ficaria verna ssp. verna [formerly Ficaria verna ssp. bulbifer (

 Lesser Celandine is one of the first plants to flower in spring.
 The year 2008 was a very good year for it.
 The flowers are solitary, nominally 8-petalled and shiny yellow.
 The yellow sometimes giving way to whiteness, especially in very sunny weather.